gruvw/strudel.nvim/README.md

 ## Acknowledgments

+This project would not be possible without the wonderful technologies below:

 - [Strudel](https://strudel.cc/) - Web-based environment for live coding algorithmic patterns.
+- [Hydra](https://github.com/hydra-synth/hydra) - Livecoding networked visuals in the browser.
 - [Puppeteer](https://pptr.dev/) - Browser automation library and JavaScript API for Chrome and Firefox.
 - [Neovim](https://neovim.io/) - Vim-fork focused on extensibility and usability.